carbolymer/blockchain/README.md

 ## Known issues

 * The miner holds lock over the *whole* `Blockchain` datatastructure, so it is inaccessible for other endpoints and vice versa
-* The last block in the chain is not secured by hash, so it can be modified freely

 ## TODO